m-delfino/influenzanet-setup-guide/maintenance/1-checklist.md

 # Maintenance Activity Checklist

-The following represents the list of activities to be perfomed over the course of the lifecycle of influenzanet:
+The following represents the list of activities to be perfomed over the course of the lifecycle of Influenzanet:

 | Activity      | Priority  | Frequency |
 | -------------- | :----------------:| ----------------:|